January 20, 2021

 So, we can now see why using the concept of learning curves can be advantageous.
 Let’s go on to see how applying learning curves in an online training course can be done effectively.

 It also helps keep learners engaged so that they can complete the course.
-Often times, if a learner encounters a topic that is too difficult, they might drop out of the course.
-By using microlearning and EdApp’s Brain Boost feature, however, learners will have multiple chances to understand and then embed new knowledge into their long-term memory.
+Oftentimes, if a learner encounters a topic that is too difficult, they might drop out of the course.
+By using microlearning and EdApp’s Brain Boost feature, however, learners will have multiple chances to understand, to remember, and then embed new knowledge into their long-term memory.

 In this article, we’ve seen what learning curves are all about.
-We’ve seen how they can be generalized into 4 different patterns, and what each pattern means.
-We then considered why visualizing the learning process as learning curves can be advantageous.
+We’ve seen how they can be generalized into 4 different patterns, and what each pattern means for different learning-style.
+We then considered why visualizing the learning process as learning curves can be advantageous in effective learning.

-Lastly, we saw an example of an LMS with features that can help aid learners in achieving a positive learning curve.
+Lastly, we saw an example of an LMS with features that can help aid learners and to teach them in achieving a positive learning curve.
 By using an LMS like EdApp, your learners should never fall behind in their training.